 The remaining projects — though not as developed or as far along with investment planning — would add another 178,000 tonnes of graphite production if they are constructed as envisaged.

-More broadly, Australia is positioning itself to take advantage of wider industry gains across the electric vehicle market, and to present itself as a reliable trading partner.
-Graphite, like rare earths, is classed a critical mineral by both Australia and the US — and its use extends beyond technology and into national security as well given its applications as a heat-resistant material.
+The Australian government has boasted that "the only direction for Australia's graphite production is up," though that is also a reflection of the fact that current graphite production is exactly zero.More broadly, Australia is positioning itself to take advantage of wider industry gains across the electric vehicle market, and to present itself as a reliable trading partner.
+Graphite, like rare earths, is classed as a critical mineral by both Australia and the US, and its use extends beyond technology and into national security as well, given its applications as a heat-resistant material.

 Don't forget to follow us @INN_Australia for real-time updates!

-Securities Disclosure: I, Scott Tibballs, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Matthew Flood, hold no direct investment interest in any company mentioned in this article.